Ad Noctum: Circuit(ry is Dark)

 “Genius, you sure this is a good idea?” the soldier growls.

-Cautiously, Rush reaches out and pulls the glasses away from the other man.
-There’s resistance against his fingers, and the thin metal of the earpieces warps with supernatural strain.
-But they come free, and then, they’re in his hands.
+Cautiously, Rush pulls the glasses away from the other man.
+There’s resistance against his fingers, and the thin metal earpieces warp with supernatural strain.
+But they come free, and then they’re in his hands.
 Similar to and different from his own lost pair.

 Rush ignores her, fingering the lines of metal and glass in his hands.

-“Put them on,” his doppelgänger says, gently encouraging.
+“Put them on,” his doppelgänger says, all gentle encouragement.

 Rush slips the glasses into place, and scans the room.
 His spectral company has vanished.
 He looks over the top rims and, again, sees the array of watchers.